Farnham to Godalming walk

 - [!]
 In 275 metres ,5 metres before a post with red arrows to the left and ahead, go right on an unmarked path, gently downhill, your direction 190°.

-- In 60 metres fork left.
+- In 60 metres fork left, through woodland, gently downhill.
 In 260 metres you come out on to a tarmac road where you go right, your direction 215°.
 In 40 metres you pass the entrance to Prospect House.

-- In a further 55 metres, go left on a sandy road, signposted public bridleway, your direction due south.
+- In 55 metres, go left on a sandy road, signposted public bridleway, through woodland, your direction due south.

-- In a further 240 metres, ignore a path to the left.
+- In 240 metres, ignore a path to the left.
 In 65 metres cross a stream.

-- In a further 70 metres, at a T-junction, with a cottage on your right-hand side and a wooden field gate ahead, go left, your direction 80°.
+- In 70 metres, at a T-junction, with a cottage on your right-hand side and a wooden field gate ahead, go left, your direction 80°.

 - In 240 metres go straight on where an unmarked track crosses.
-In 85 metres, within 20 metres of the end of the wood, at a junction, keep ahead (slightly right) , your direction 125°, with the edge of the wood on your right-hand side.
+In 85 metres, within 20 metres of the end of the wood, at a junction, keep ahead (slightly right) , your direction 125°, with the wood on your right-hand side.

-- Keep to this main path, ignoring all ways off.
+- Keep to this main, sandy path, ignoring all ways off.
 In 360 metres you come to a tarmac road where you turn right, your direction 195°.

 - In 45 metres you pass Headlands House on your right-hand side.
 In a further 240 metres, you come to the main tarmac road.

 - In 160 metres ignore a kissing gate and signposted path to the right.
 In 30 metres, ignore a fork to the right by a post box.
-After walking a further 200 metres, you come to the (locked) Church of St Nicholas Peper Harrow (usually kept locked, but when open well worth a look inside).
+After walking a further 200 metres, you come to the Church of St Nicholas Peper Harrow (usually kept locked, but when open well worth a look inside).

-- In 30 metres take the stile (with a metal field gate to its left) signposted public footpath, going to your left, heading due east.
+- In 30 metres [!] bear left off the estate road, passing by a metal fieldgate and out onto a signposted public footpath over an open field, heading due east.
 In 30 metres you pass close to a wooden farm shed on your left-hand side and head to the left of the dark green coloured pavilion ahead, with no clear path.

 - In 135 metres you pass the pavilion on your right-hand side and keep parallel and to the left of the mini-pylons, bearing slightly left as you proceed over this field.
-On its far side enter the wood, some 30 metres to the left of its right-hand edge, going over a stile.
+On its far side enter the wood, some 35 metres to the left of its right-hand edge, going through a metal kissing gate.

 - In 40 metres, exit the wood on its far side, coming out to a path T-junction. [!]
-Ignore the metal kissing gate and footpath straight on and turn right, in 8 metres going through a small metal swing gate with a bridleway sign, where you turn left, along the edge of a field with the field fence on your left-hand side, your direction 70°.
+Ignore the metal kissing gate and footpath straight on and instead turn right, in 8 metres going through a small metal swing gate with a bridleway sign, where you turn left, along the edge of a field with the field fence on your left-hand side, your direction 70°.

-- In 150 metres veer right with the bridleway, a field fence still to your left.
+- In 150 metres veer right with the bridleway, a field fence still to your left, over the field.

 - In 235 metres go through a metal field gate, head down a track and then cross the A3 on a bridge.
 On the other side, go right downhill towards a petrol station.
 In 80 metres turn left on Lower Eashing Road, your direction 120°.